-We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2023, for the General Obligation Bond Fund (Proposition R).
+We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2024, for the General Obligation Bond Fund (Proposition R).
 Within the fiscal year audited, we obtained the actual invoices, purchase orders and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Proposition R as to the approved bond projects list.
 We performed the following procedures:

 - 1. We identified expenditures and projects charged to the general obligation bond proceeds by obtaining the general ledger and project listing. - 2.
-We selected a sample of expenditures using the following criteria: - a) We considered all expenditures recorded in all object codes. - b) We considered all expenditures recorded in all projects that were funded from July 1, 2022 through June 30, 2023 from Proposition R bond proceeds. - c) We selected all expenditures that were individually significant expenditures.
-Individually significant expenditures were identified based on our assessment of materiality. - d) For all items below the individually significant threshold identified in item 2c, judgmentally selected expenditures based on risk assessment and consideration of coverage of all object codes and projects for period starting July 1, 2022 and ending June 30, 2023. - 3.
-Our sample included transactions totaling \$43,519,413.
-This represents 77% of the total expenditures of \$56,690,210. - 4.
-We reviewed the actual invoices and other supporting documentation to determine that: - a) Expenditures were supported by invoices with evidence of proper approval and documentation of receipting goods or services. - b) Expenditures were supported by proper bid documentation, as applicable.
+We selected a sample of expenditures using the following criteria: - a) We considered all expenditures recorded in all object codes. - b) We considered all expenditures recorded in all projects that were funded from July 1, 2023 through June 30, 2024 from Proposition R bond proceeds. - c) We selected all expenditures that were individually significant expenditures.
+Individually significant expenditures were identified based on our assessment of materiality. - 3.
+Our sample included transactions totaling \$14,508,706.
+This represents 96% of the total expenditures of \$15,191,284. - 4.
+We reviewed the actual invoices and other supporting documentation to determine that: - a) Expenditures were supported by invoices with evidence of proper approval and documentation of receipting goods or services. - b) Expenditures were supported by proper bid documentation, as applicable. - c) Expenditures were expended in accordance with voter-approved bond project list. - d) Bond proceeds were not used for salaries of administrators or other operating expenses of the District.

-- c) Expenditures were expended in accordance with voter-approved bond project list. - d) Bond proceeds were not used for salaries of administrators or other operating expenses of the District. - 5.
-We determined that the District has met the compliance requirement of Proposition R if the following conditions were met: - a) Supporting documents for expenditures were aligned with the voter-approved bond project list. - b) Expenditures were not used for salaries of administrators or other operating expenses of the District.
+- 5. We determined that the District has met the compliance requirement of Proposition R if the following conditions were met: - a) Supporting documents for expenditures were aligned with the voter-approved bond project list. - b) Expenditures were not used for salaries of administrators or other operating expenses of the District.